Our History

 2012

-In November 2012, Air Alliance Houston, together with partner organizations, launches the Healthy Port Communities Coalition (HPCC).
+In November 2012, AAH, together with partner organizations, launches the Healthy Port Communities Coalition (HPCC).
 Today, the HPCC continues to be a strong voice in advocating for the health and wellbeing of Houston’s portside communities disproportionately impacted by pollution from the Houston Ship Channel.

 2013